Explaining the dilution levy

 Why are you adjusting the dilution levy?

 It is a requirement for the Authorised Corporate Director (ACD) of TIME:Freehold to review the level of the dilution levy applied on every Dealing Day and this has been the case.
-The ACD has reviewed the current balance sheet of TIME:Freehold and the profile of the pipeline acquisition targets and determined a downward adjustment of the level of the dilution levy is appropriate.
+The ACD has reviewed the current balance sheet of TIME:Freehold and the profile of the pipeline acquisition targets and determined a upward adjustment of the level of the dilution levy is appropriate.
 The ACD continues to actively monitor the appropriate level.

 What does this mean for your clients?